aeronlroach/django-quiz/README.rst

 Uploading a Quiz
 ****************

-After following the csv formatting instructions in `Making a Quiz`_ start the server with
+After following the csv formatting instructions above start the server with:

     python manage.py runserver